 Single-cell sequencing has improved the resolution of various kind of sequencing to individual cell level.
 While the more widely-used scRNA-seq is limited to information within coding regions, scATAC-seq reveals cell-to-cell heterogeneity of DNA accessibility across the entire genome, which provides valuable data with which to study gene regulatory mechanisms at individual cell level.
-However, the downstream analysis of scATAC-seq is still behind satisfaction.
+However, the current downstream analysis of scATAC-seq is far from satisfaction.
 We aim to generate an optimized and comprehensive pipeline for scATAC-seq analysis, extract cell-specific information from transcription profile, and develop machine learning models to predict cell-specific patterns of genome-wide DNA accessibility.

 Before coming to Oxford, I completed my undergraduate in Biological Sciences from Nankai University, China in 2018.
 During the time I gradually formed interest in genomics with the application of mathematical modelling and statistics, which brought me to postgraduate studies in bioinformatics.